bnpannell/MEIS_Methodology/README.md

 Contains R code for transforming raw data to allow import and processing by IMPLAN

 ## How to Use This Repository
-Fork repository, and Clone to a new local RStudio Project.
+Fork the repository, and clone to a new local RStudio Project.
-Edit Parameters file- see instructions below or [(link to Documentation)] for detailed explanations.
+Edit the Parameters file - see instructions below or [(link to Documentation)] for detailed explanations.
-Select relevant master.R" file to run.
-The depreciated file may be used to repeat the FY 2020 study, but all subsequent years should use "run_analysis_master.R"
+Select the relevant "master.R" file to run.
+The "DEPRECATED_run_analysis_master.R" file may be used to repeat the 2021 study, but all subsequent years should use "run_analysis_master.R"

 ## Parameters File
 Update the parameters file to your desired specifications in order to prepare custom defense spending data for entry into IMPLAN.